derseitenschneider/eleno/auto-scheduling-brief.md

 ## 5. Deliverables

-We expect you to research and propose three distinct strategies to tackle this auto-scheduling problem.
+We expect you to research and propose up three distinct strategies to tackle this auto-scheduling problem.
 You are encouraged to use any resources at your disposal, including websites, GitHub repositories, and technical or scientific papers.

 Your proposal should detail the following three paths: